 Russian Visa Requirements for US Citizens

 Americans may find the visa process for visiting Russia a bit annoying, to say the least.
-While countries like Vietnam and Cambodia do require a visa to be obtained in advance, websites are available for e-visa purchases; Russia has yet to offer this, as the requirements are more complicated.
-However, it does provide a our other article that can be found here: https://www.travelvisapro.com/blog/russian-visa-requirements/ to fill out the application form, which must be printed and handed over in person.
+While countries like Vietnam and Cambodia do require a visa to be obtained in advance, websites are available for e-visa purchases.
+Russia has yet to offer this, as the requirements are more complicated.
+Travel Visa Pro provides this information in another article that can be found here to fill out the application form, which must be printed and handed over in person.

 Where to Apply for a Russian Visa

-Though anyone may make an appointment at a nearby Russian embassy or consular office and apply for a visa there, the Russian government sanctions five visa centers based in San Francisco, Washington DC, New York City, Houston, and Seattle.
-Appointments are required there as well, but because they deal exclusively with visa processing, there would be less of a wait time without Russian citizen services.
+The Russian government sanctions five visa centers based in San Francisco, Washington DC, New York City, Houston, and Seattle, where Travel Visa Pro has offices.
+Should you be considering a Russian visa, contact one of these offices.
+The nearest one to you is preferable, but if you’re transiting through one of these cities en route to Moscow, we may be able to arrange a local pickup.
+Because these visa centers deal exclusively with visa processing, there would be less of a wait time without Russian citizen services.
 However, there is an additional fee for using a visa center: $33.

 Types of Visas to Russia

-Tourist Visa: Single, double, and multiple entry visas (generally not available for first-time US citizens) are available for visiting Russia as a tourist for up to three months.
+Tourist Visa: Single, double, and multiple entry visas (generally not available for US citizens traveling there for the first time) are available for visiting Russia as a tourist for up to three months.
 See the requirements listed above.

-Homestay Visa: Instead of providing a travel itinerary, applicants must have their hosts obtain a visa entitlement certificate from the local OVIR in Russia.
+Homestay Visa: Instead of providing a travel itinerary, applicants must have their hosts obtain a visa entitlement certificate from the local OVIR (Office of Visas and Registration) in Russia.
 The original must be submitted with all the aforementioned documents to obtain a homestay visa.